 Gelatin, a great natural source of dietary collagen, is mostly made up of amino acids, glycine and proline.
 Found in bones, fibrous tissues, and organs of animals, most people do not get enough of these amino acids.
 Gelatin consumption has been known to aid in

-can help improve digestion by helping foods move more easily through the digestive track
+- can help improve digestion by helping foods move more easily through the digestive tract

 Healthy Homemade Marshmallows

-I originally learned to make marshmallows from The Urban Poser’s post, Rustic Homemade Marshmallows W/Honey, though I do prefer to make this recipe with 1/2 maple syrup and 1/2 honey to reduce the strong honey flavor in the marshmallows.
+I originally learned to make marshmallows from The Urban Poser's post, Rustic Homemade Marshmallows W/Honey, though I do prefer to make this recipe with 1/2 maple syrup and 1/2 honey to reduce the strong honey flavor in the marshmallows.
 You can choose to do all honey (clover honey has a much milder taste) or even all maple syrup if you like.
-For a really great version of these with even less sugar, check out Brittany from the Pistachia Project’s Homemade Sugar Free Marshmallows
+For a really great version of these with even less sugar, check out Brittany's recipe on the Pistachio Project, Homemade Sugar-Free Marshmallows.

-NOTE FOR USING MARSHMALLOW ROOT – If you want a more authentic marshmallow flavor, like those from before our time, using 1 Tbsp. marshmallow root, steep it in the 1 cup water, cold, for 1-2 hours.
+If you want a more authentic marshmallow flavor, like those from before our time, combine 1 Tbsp. marshmallow root with the 1 cup water, cold, and steep it for 1-2 hours.
 Strain the marshmallow root out and use the resulting tea in place of the water in the recipe.

-- 8×8 pan for large marshmallow squares or 9×13 pan for smaller marshmallow squares
+- 8x8 pan for large marshmallow squares or 9x13 pan for smaller marshmallow squares

 - unbleached parchment paper